Skip to main content

 docker ps -f name=levoai

-If the Satellite is healthy, you should see output similar to below.
+If the Satellite is healthy, you should see output similar to the following:

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES